GiladShapira94/taxi-demo-cli/README.md

 ````
 # Deploy serving and nuclio functions:

-* For creating serving or nuclio function, you can see examples to yaml files in the git repository
+* Examples of YAML files for creating serving or nuclio functions can be found in the git repository.
- * Need to convert your code text to Base64 - Tip using this [link](https://md5decrypt.net/en/Conversion-tools) and choose the Text to Base64 options
- * Important you need to add to your code this lines befor you deploy serving functions :
+ * Before you deploy serving functions, you must add these lines to your code. :
  ````
  from mlrun.runtimes import nuclio_init_hook
  def init_context(context):